sample-aiml-security-assessment

 Check S3 Bucket Permissions

-aws s3api get-bucket-policy --bucket <assessment-bucket-name>
+aws s3api get-bucket-policy --bucket <infrastructure-assessment-bucket-name>

 Monitor AWS Step Functions Executions